undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 3,939 male and 5,673 female full-time students in 2023, which is indicative of the value gender equality has at this school.
-249 full-time graduate men and 480 full-time graduate women attended this school.
+The student body is coeducational, with 3,948 male and 5,865 female full-time students in 2024.
+This school had 249 full-time graduate male and 480 full-time graduate female students at this school.

 Student Population Diversity

-Higer Education is committed to expanding the diversity of its student population and improving students' sense of inclusion and belonging.
+When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
 In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
-Learn more about all the ethnic communities you might encounter at this institution.
+Find out more about different ethnic groups you can meet at The University of Tennessee at Chattanooga.

-In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 289, while the number of Black American students was 951.
-616 undergrads at this school identified as Hispanic/Latino and 299 identified with more than one race.
-The school also had 6 students who identified as Native Hawaiian or other Pacific Islander, and 24 American Indian or Alaska Native students.
-There were also 225 students whose ethnicity is unknown.
+This school had 282 Asian students and 868 Afro-American students in 2024.
+563 undergrads at this school declared as Hispanic/Latino and 346 identified with more than one race.
+The school also had 9 students who identified as Native Hawaiian or other Pacific Islander, as well as 20 American Indian or Alaska Native students.
+There were also 912 students whose ethnicity is unknown.

 Cost